arouene/vim-ansible-vault/README.md

 must be standing on the 'key: value' line when using the commands.
 For the same reason the key must not contains the ':' character, even if the Yaml specifications allows it.

+For now, there is no support for *vault-id*.